agraef/pd-remote/README.md

 # pd-remote

-This is a simplified and unified version of the Pd remote control helpers that I've been distributing with various Pd externals such as [pd-faustgen2](https://github.com/agraef/pd-faustgen) and [pd-lua](https://github.com/agraef/pd-lua) over the years.
+This is a simplified and unified version of the Pd remote control helpers that I've been distributing with various Pd externals such as [pd-faust](https://github.com/agraef/pure-lang/tree/master/pd-faust) and [pd-lua](https://github.com/agraef/pd-lua) over the years.
 The present implementation will work with any of these and replaces the more specialized versions.
 It takes the form of a Pd abstraction pd-remote.pd and an accompanying pd-remote.el elisp file for Emacs.

 - pd-remote.pd goes into your Pd patches that you want to control remotely via Pd messages sent over UDP port 4711.
 These messages can be sent over the local network with the pdsend program, or you can pass messages directly into the inlet of the abstraction for testing purposes.

 - pd-remote.el provides the necessary hooks to send messages to pd-remote.pd via pdsend from the programmer's text editor, Emacs.
-It also includes support for pd-lua and pd-faustgen2, and adds some convenient keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).
+It also includes built-in support for pd-lua and [pd-faustgen2](https://github.com/agraef/pd-faustgen) (which has since replaced pd-faust), and adds some convenient keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).

 Please note that pd-remote.pd is really a very simple abstraction which merely receives Pd messages of the form `symbol atoms ...` either from its inlet or via netreceive, and then just sends the given atoms (any number of symbols or numbers) to the given receiver symbol at the front of the message, that's all.
 You still have to set up the corresponding receivers in your patch as needed.
 But in the case of pd-lua or pd-faustgen2 objects, the receivers are already there for reloading source programs, which is pd-remote's primary purpose.